gabirisushi/OpenSourceSprint-PyLadiesSthlm-April-2024/README.md

 * Create a new branch to carry out your development.
 Navigate to the local folder of the cloned repository and use the git checkout command to create a new branch `git checkout -b new-user-contribution`

 4. Develop, Stage, and Commit
-* In the new branch, you can use your favorite IDE, Text Editor, or any tools to make the necessary changes to the source code.
+* In the new branch, you can use your favourite IDE, Text Editor, or any tools to make the necessary changes to the source code.
 * Then you need to stage these changes and commit the changes to the repository.
 Use the "git add ." to add the modified files and then the "git commit" command to commit the changes.

 `git add <.\Contributors.md>`